DW-Tas/Klicky-00/README.md

 * Easy access to required parts
 * Simple add-on to existing ecosystem

-### Warning: This is early work in progress
+### Warning: This is work in progress
 It has been tested on Xol-Toolhead and is giving good results.
 All early development will be based on PCB Klicky for consistent mounting pattern.
-There may be other attachment methods in the future, but for now PCB Klicky is it.
+An untested version that connects with standard Klicky magnets has been uploaded.
+If you test it, please provide feedback.

 ### Use 6mm x 3mm magnets